 I regain the thread of the story, which starts to flow like water.
 'Sublime'.
-No better word could describe it.
+No word could describe it better.
 Verbal sorcery.
 Rapture.
-Precocious, brilliant, folding you up in its pages...
+Brilliant, folding you up in its pages...

 "Hello.
 Hellooo!
 Helloooooooo!
 Is there anybody home?
 I'm finished."

 Crap!
-Now I have to break off, let him out, be polite "great job" help him load his crap into the van.
+Now I have to break off, let him out, be polite tell him "great job" help him load his crap into the van.

 We load the ladder, which dents the door, the filthy drop cloth, the mangled crowbar, which lands with a clank.
-The vacuum rolls on its face, flashing two eyes and a long black hose.
+The vacuum, with two eyes and a long black nose.

 When he leaves, the peace falls like a balm.

-I run to my room, regain the thread of the story, which comes in annoying fits and starts.
-Then, all at once, it starts to flow...
+I run to my room.
+After some annoying fits and starts, I regain the thread of the story.
+Then, all at once, it starts to flow again...

 The dog is full.
 His face twists into a pleading mask.
-Outside, he squats, losing all dignity.
-He deposits a turd on the pavement, which I don't pick up, then I drag him roughly back into the house.
+Outside, he squats.
+He deposits a turd on the pavement, which I don't pick up.
+Then I drag him roughly back into the house.

 I run back up the stairs.
 "Alone, rising from the level of the plain, and seemingly lost in the expanse of open country..."